HOW TO HELP ADJUST YOUR STRUCTURE or

-WARNING: The procedures in this article are powerful.
-Always begin them very gently!
-If you are uncomfortable with them, do not do them.
-If you have back problems, I suggest visiting a competent chiropractor or osteopath, and getting permission to do these procedures.
+3. If you have back problems, I suggest visiting a competent chiropractor or osteopath, and getting permission to do these procedures.

 The following procedures are a central part of all nutritional balancing programs.
 They fit our criteria for a type of therapy that is simple, inexpensive, harmless if done correctly, and very effective and powerful.

 The purpose of these twists is to keep your joints and other structures limber, flexible, and perfectly aligned at all times.
 It can make a tremendous difference in the way you feel and the way your body functions.

 It is important to know that body alignment is critical for health, and that it is incorrect in many people.
 This occurs for a number of reasons.
 These include:

 1. Muscles can pull unevenly.
 This move the joints and bones just a tiny bit out of alignment.
 This easily puts pressure on nerves and other structures.

 2. Tendons and ligaments are often weak.
 This can also pull the joints slightly out of alignment, causing cartilage and joint damage, and nerve restriction.
 This is usually a nutritional problem, although it can have other causes.

 3. Accidents, injuries and especially falls.
 These, and all other traumas, even emotional traumas, can move joints out of alignment.

 4. The facets of the spine can easily lock together.
 This causes what the chiropractors call subluxations of the spine that are tiny misalignments of the spine.
 These often cause pain, disc problems, and nerve impingement.

 5. Bad posture.
 This almost always causes spinal and other misalignments of the joints.